Specific details of my successful approach (as optimised up to May 2021)

 Many flours are fortified with calcium!
-(Therefore numerous baked foods).
+(Therefore numerous baked foods also).
 Some aren’t.

 Chocolate, or even carob products and white chocolate if you are avoiding caffeine and theobromide stimulants because of your afib, usually contain milk powder (and therefore substantial calcium).
 But even pure cocoa, carob and cinnamon powders are high-calcium foods in their own right.

 Almonds and some other nuts and seeds are high in calcium.

 Molasses: my subtlest trap!
 (Just as an example).
 I began using a generous dessert spoon of molasses per day as a tasty sweetener.
 I noticed a few ectopic beats reappearing.
 Substitution of the molasses with an equivalent amount of white sugar eliminated them.
 The USDA database records 205 mg of calcium per 100g for the particular US molasses which they tested, so a single dessert spoon didn’t seem like it should be too disastrous.
 But it turns out that the molasses I was using had almost nine times the calcium content of the USDA molasses!
 For your interest, calcium content decreases in the order molasses>treacle>golden syrup>brown sugar>white sugar.

 Regardless of the comments above, a single serve of high-calcium food has no adverse effect, so long as the overall ongoing calcium intake is consistently acceptable.

-Cranberries: We buy 1kg packs of frozen cranberries and I routinely consume around 5 cups per day (approx 550gms)..
-Because of their relative bitterness and sourness (which, however, I do not find unpleasant) but also because of their acidity, I blend them every morning with water and much smaller amounts of other fruits and veggies, and consume the delicious smoothie through the day.
+Cranberries: We buy 1kg packs of frozen cranberries and I routinely consume a bit less than 3 cups per day (approx 300 gms).
+Because of their relative bitterness and sourness (which, however, I do not find unpleasant) but also because of their acidity, I blend them with other fruits and veggies and consume as a delicious smoothie.

-The reference to their acidity is one concern: would consistent consumption damage tooth enamel?
+The reference to their acidity is the only concern: would consistent consumption damage tooth enamel?
 I cannot obtain a definite answer, but teeth certainly feel different after chewing cranberries, so that is the main reason for blending them.